Whyzanet/WhyzaGC/README.md

 Start by soldering the stacking headers to the Huzzah and the supplied headers on the Featherwing OLED as documented at the Adafruit's online guide.

-Then connecting to your PC via the USB cable and you should see the Huzzah fire up and show serial output @ 115200.
+Then connect to your PC via the USB cable and you should see the Huzzah fire up and show serial output @ 115200.
 You should be able to then load and run sample code from the Arduino IDE under File -> Examples to verify hardware functionality, such as Basics -> Blink or WiFi -> WiFiScan.

 Next we need to connect the MightOhm Geiger to the Huzzah.
 You can use a breadboard to test your setup if desired or you can simply dive in and solder the required 3 wires between the Huzzah and the Mighyohm.

-With the rear of the MightOhm accessable, the first is the MightOhm geiger serial TX pin which is found on J7 pin 4 on the mightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32 via the bottom of the board.
+With the rear of the MightOhm accessible, the first is the MightOhm geiger serial TX pin which is found on J7 pin 4 on the mightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32 via the bottom of the board.
 This is pin 6 on the top from left to right ( from the front! ) on both Huzzah versions and is the white wire shown below.

 Secondly connect the Huzzah's 3.3v and GND pins to the MightOhm's battery connections which are the red and black wires below.....Refer to pinout images at the end of this document, or Adafruit's pinout images online.